If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 It’s that time again!
 And maybe that time is occurring too much?
 I’m waffling on that, considering making True Crime Tuesday a bi-weekly post to give myself more room to research and write.
 But we’ll see.
+Maybe I’ll just write a story whenever I feel the vibe to do it.

 Holly Harvey and Sandra Ketchum.